 Certain causes and triggers can make piles unavoidable, however there are some tricks that can help:

 At OnlineClinic, you can buy a number of haemorrhoid treatments; these include suppositories for internal piles and creams, lotions and ointments for external piles.
 The dosages vary and with such a choice, finding a piles solution that works quickly and effectively is highly likely.
 To order medication in the UK, you must complete a quick consultation to be issued a prescription.
 Whilst this is traditionally offered through a face-to-face discussion after being approved by your doctor, this can take time and effort, especially if your symptoms are uncomfortable and distracting.
 At OnlineClinic, we offer this through an online consultation that is reviewed by a certified UK doctor.
-When ordered before 4.30pm, you will receive your medication the next day, or the same day for London postcodes.
+When ordered before 4.30pm, you will receive your medication the next day.